Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

-Our work directly builds upon and compares against the MPC implementation detailed in \cite{pergantis_field_2024}.
-This specific study is significant as it addressed several gaps identified in the literature surveyed by \cite{khabbazi2025lessons}.
+This paper builds upon and compares against the MPC implementation detailed in \cite{pergantis_field_2024}.
+This study addressed several gaps in the literature surveyed in \cite{khabbazi2025lessons}.
 It provided one of the few long-duration (over one month) MPC field tests in an occupied residence.
-Critically, it focused on a complex but common North American system (air-to-air heat pump with staged electric resistance backup) often neglected in prior research, developing a convex reformulation to manage its operation within an MPC framework.
-Furthermore, the study incorporated adaptive comfort-cost balancing and demonstrated significant peak electrical demand reduction, a crucial capability for grid interaction.
-Leveraging this well-documented and advanced MPC system as a benchmark ensures a rigorous and relevant comparison point for the RL controller developed in our current study.
+It focused on a complex but common North American equipment configuration (air-to-air heat pump with staged electric resistance backup) often neglected in prior research.
+Furthermore, \cite{pergantis_field_2024} incorporated adaptive comfort-cost balancing and demonstrated significant reduction in peak electricity demand.